waffle-iron/oxd-python/demosite/README.md

 a2ensite demosite
 serivce apache2 restart
 ```

-Now the site should be available at the port 443 responding to all https calls.
+Now the site would be available as the default site for https (port 443) at your domain.
+However the callback urls need to be configured before you can see things working.
+Edit `demosite/demosite.cfg` and change the redirect uris for yor domain. **OR** If you are testing
+at a local server then you can add `client.example.com` to you `/etc/hosts` to point to your
+IP, instead of editing the uris in the `demosite.cfg` file.